vLAR-group/GrabS/README.md

 ```

 ## 5. Model checkpoints
-We also provide well-trained checkpoints for ScanNet and the synthetic dataset in this [link]().
+We also provide well-trained checkpoints for ScanNet and the synthetic dataset in [Google Drive](https://drive.google.com/file/d/1WoBWTSOvgg4SP_1363y_DjHVrIkBj-Z8/view?usp=sharing).
 Note that the checkpoints for cross-dataset evaluation on S3DIS are also trained on ScanNet.